Coyotes (book)

 In the fifth chapter of Coyotes, Conover writes about the four months he spent living with his migrant worker friends in their family homes in Ahuacatlán de Guadalupe, in Querétaro, Mexico.
 During his time in Ahuacatlán de Guadalupe, Conover comes to understand how the seasonal absence of so many young and middle-aged men affects local family and village life.
 A conversation between Conover and a local village priest reveals the economic and social changes inflicted on the village when young men leave in droves to seek seasonal farmwork in the United States.

 Conover works alongside his companions in the citrus orchards of the Southern United States, where he rapidly develops awe and respect for these migrant workers and their tireless work ethic.
-He also writes about his experiences living, cooking, and teaching English in crowded temporary housing with these migrant workers in the United States, where he captures the challenges, lifestyles, and dreams of these men and the wives and girlfriends who occasionally accompany them.

-To fully understand and experience the methods and risks associated with illegal border crossing, Conover crosses the border from Mexico into the United States with groups of migrant workers on two different occasions.
+He also writes about his experiences living, cooking, and teaching English in crowded temporary housing with these migrant workers in the United States, where he captures the challenges, lifestyles, and dreams of these men and the wives and girlfriends who occasionally accompany them.To better understand and experience the methods and risks associated with illegal border crossing, Conover crosses the border from Mexico into the United States with groups of migrant workers on two different occasions.
 The second crossing requires Conover and his migrant worker companions to cross part of the Organ Pipe Cactus National Monument desert on foot.
 At various points throughout the book, especially during encounters with American and Mexican law enforcement officials, Conover struggles with his own fears of the legal implications inherent in traveling and living with the migrant workers.
 Ultimately, he discovers that the Mexican border authorities can be the most violent and extortionist of all towards fellow Mexicans.

 Conover also presents an account of his conversations with an American potato rancher in Idaho who depends on annual seasonal labor from Mexican migrant workers.